Selahattin Ülkümen: Background

-Ülkümen's interventions
+Intervention for Rhodes' Jews

 On 19 July 1944, the Gestapo ordered all of the island’s Jewish population to gather at its headquarters: ostensibly they were to register for "temporary transportation to a small island nearby", but in reality they were gathered for transport to Auschwitz and its gas chambers. Ülkümen went to the German commanding officer, General Ulrich Kleemann, to remind him that Turkey was neutral in World War II.
-He asked for release of the Jews, including not only Turkish citizens but also their spouses and relatives, even though many of the latter were Italian and Greek citizens.
+He asked for the release of the Jews who were Turkish citizens, and also their spouses and relatives; many of the latter being Italian and Greek citizens.
 At first the commander refused, stating that under Nazi law, all Jews were considered Jews foremost and had to go to the concentration camps. Ülkümen responded with "under Turkish law all citizens were equal.
 We didn’t differentiate between citizens who were Jewish, Christian or Muslim."

 Ülkümen told Kleeman that "I would advise my Government if he didn’t release the Jewish Turks it would cause an international incident.
 Then he agreed."
 The Jews protected by Ülkümen were released, though not until they were subjected to considerable additional harassment by the Nazi authorities. Ülkümen continued to provide protection and moral support to those whom he had rescued and other Jews who remained on the island.
 They feared suffering deportation, as they were required to report to the Gestapo daily and never knew whether or not they would be able to return home.

 Soon after Ülkümen's gaining release of Turkish Jews, the Germans rounded up the other Jews on Rhodes, numbering 1,673 in all, and deported them to other parts of Greece.
 From there, the Germans had them transported to extermination camps; only 151 of the group survived the war.

 Nazi retaliation

+Bombing of the Turkish consulate

 In retaliation German planes bombed the Turkish consulate on Rhodes.
 Killed in the bombing were Ülkümen’s wife Mihrinissa Ülkümen, leaving behind their newborn son Mehmet, as well as two consular employees.
 The Germans quickly detained and deported Ülkümen to Piraeus on mainland Greece and confined him there for the remainder of the war.

+Correction: The Turkish Consulate was not bombed in retaliation for Selahattin Ülkümen’s actions.
+In fact, the bombing occurred on February 18, 1944, which was five months before the deportation of the Jewish community from Rhodes.
+The most likely cause was an RAF air raid, part of standard military operations targeting German naval vessels in the harbor of Rhodes.
+During this attack, several bombs fell on the city, including one that hit the Turkish Consulate.
+At the time, Ülkümen’s son had not yet been born.